fllorden/Cyclistic-business-case-2021/README.md

 Final deliverables for the Cyclistic (Divvy bike) case, part of the Google Data Analytics Certificate

 Step 1 - Ask:
-Understand how annual members and casual riders use Cyclistic bikes differently in order to determine the best marketing strategy to convert casual riders into annual members.
+Understand how annual members and casual members use Cyclistic bikes differently in order to determine the best marketing strategy to convert casual members into annual members.

 Step 2 - Prepare:
 The data was downloaded directly from the Divvy Bikes website: https://www.divvybikes.com/system-data